parvinfrzd/twit-log-mockup/README.md

 <br>

 ## Wireframe Description:
 #### The wireframe is a simple header navigation bar design.
 As the user enters the website, he/she will be navigated to the About page.
-The login to the application is through the user's account for more simplicity and security.
+The login to the application is through the user's Google account for more simplicity and security.
 <br>

 #### The user is able to search unlimited number of recent hashtags and trends on Twitter.
-If user doesn't feel creative at that moment, they can search trends based on 10 top world locations, and get ideas.
+If the user doesn't feel creative at that moment, they can search trends based on 10 top world locations, and get ideas.
 <br>

 #### After the search is over, the user will be navigated to the twitter log page, where all tweets are listed.
 <br>

-#### User is able to add any tweet in any category.
+#### The user is able to add any tweet in any category.
 Commenting, and editing the tweet itself are some of the built in functions in this application.
 <br>

 #### There are two ways to view tweets, by category, and to view all history of tweets.
-User is able to add more category by submitting a form in the category page.
+The user is able to add more category by submitting a form in the category page.
 <br>